 Always store medicines out of sight and reach from children and pets.

 Never share your Fucibet Cream with anybody else, even if they are experiencing the same symptoms or have been diagnosed with the same condition as you.

 You may drink alcohol while using Fucibet Cream.
 Avoid drinking more than 14 units of alcohol per week.

 Fucibet Cream should not impair your ability to drive or operate machinery.

 Fucibet is widely tolerated and does not interact with most drugs.
 However, it should not be used in conjunction with any of the following medications: Any additional fusidic acid-containing creams; Any other steroid medications include betamethasone, hydrocortisone, and clobetasone.

 Do not use Fucibet Cream on your face unless your doctor has told you that it is safe to do so.
 Fucibet should not be applied to the nostrils, ears, lips, or other areas of sensitive skin.

 Fucibet is only available on prescription and cannot be bought over the counter in the UK.
 You will need a prescription from a doctor.
 One of our online doctors can issue a prescription for Fucibet cream following an online consultation.

 You can buy Fucibet Cream online via a trusted online pharmacy or from a high street pharmacy.
-You will need to have a prescription from your doctor in order to do so.
+You will need a prescription from your doctor to do so.